PromiseLogic.nor()

 Important Notes

-• NOR logic is negation of OR logic, outputs true when all inputs are false
+• NOR logic is negation of OR logic, succeeds when all Promises fail

 • Suitable for scenarios detecting complete system failure